chrismurrph/default-db-format/README.md

              ...)))
 ````

-That's the end of the *getting started* documentation.

 ##### Inputs

 All `check` does is see that there are Idents everywhere there possibly could be, which is everywhere, in a